Und3rf10w/OpenJanus/README.md

 # Features
 - ATC
 - Onboard Ship IA capable of executing commands on the ship (e.g. "turn on my ship's lights")
+- Use whatever models you want (technically this is easy with Langchain, but prompting is on you)
 - ???

 # Roadmap